silencer00001/bitcoin-core-0.10.0-addrindex/README.md

 **Q: Any gotchas?**

 A: Yes, in terms of Bitcoin Core.
-This version has important differences.
+This version has important differences, as the indexes aren't the same so if you want to play with this one, it's best to use a different data directory from your current v0.x (if you want to keep the both).
 Read the release notes [here](https://github.com/bitcoin/bitcoin/blob/0.10/doc/release-notes.md).

 In terms of what this patch adds to Bitcoin Core 0.10.0, there are no gotchas.
 All addrindex does is it allows `bitcoind` to build another index (of all seen addresses (`addrindex`)) so you can have another index in addition to the built-in, optional transaction index (`txindex`).
 When you start a regular Bitcoin Core you may (if it's enabled) see the first line, and when you start these binaries you may see the both: